Table of organization and equipment: Army

 Each TOE has a unique number that identifies it.
 When changes are needed, a table is not modified, instead, a new table is drafted from scratch.

 An example of an overall T/O change can be seen when the "Pentomic" organization was superseded by the Reorganization Objective Army Division (ROAD).
 During the 1950s, the Pentomic reorganization shifted the basic tactical unit from the regiment to the five-company battle group.
 Instead of brigades, an armored division had three Combat Commands designated: CCA, CCB, and CCC.

 On 16 December 1960, the Army Chief of Staff directed a reappraisal of division organization.
 Resulting studies were carried out between January and April 1961, and fully implemented by 1965.
 The resulting Reorganization of Army Divisions (ROAD) changed all division types (Mechanized, Airborne, Armor, Infantry and Cavalry) to an identical structure of three brigades of three (sometimes four) battalions.
-The ROAD division consisted of a mix of nine to twelve armor and infantry battalions based on its Mission, the likely Enemy, the Terrain/weather, and other forces available or Troops (METT).
+The ROAD division consisted of a mix of nine to twelve armour and infantry battalions based on its Mission, the likely Enemy, the Terrain/weather, and other forces available or Troops (METT).
 Each brigade would be assigned or attached the mix of battalions and companies based on the division commanders estimate based on METT.
 As operations continued, the division commander could task organize subordinate units as needed by the flow of the battle.

+ROAD was superseded by the Army of Excellence Reorganization of the 1980s.

 Marine Corps

-Marine T/O&Es are based on a generic template for each specific type and size of unit, for example, a weapons company of an infantry battalion, or a heavy helicopter squadron.
+United States Marine Corps T/O&Es are based on a generic template for each specific type and size of unit, for example, a weapons company of an infantry battalion, or a heavy helicopter squadron.
 These templates are then modified as needed by the individual unit.
 The Marine Corps also relies on other documents to report what personnel and equipment a unit actually possesses.

 The T/O section denotes every authorized billet within a unit by rank and Military Occupational Specialty required to fulfill the necessary duties.
 The T/E section denotes authorized equipment by Line Item Number and quantity.